IAMSSROBINSON/C/02_storing_variable_values/28_using_global_variables/notes.md

 ### Limiting scope

-Using the `static` keyword at declaration can limit the accessibility and availibility of a global variable and or function to the file in which they were created.
+Using the `static` keyword at declaration can limit the accessibility and availability of a global variable and or function to the file in which they were created.

 ```C
 // static global variable accessible / confined to this program but available to all functions inside it: